What is the impact of children’s access to nature from an educational and wellbeing perspective?

 Funded by: ISCF

-The project focuses on creating an extended reality product to encourage children to connect with nature, partially addressing the question's concern for children's access to nature from an educational and wellbeing perspective.
+The project focuses on creating an extended reality product to encourage children to connect with nature, highlighting the benefits of nature on children's physical, emotional, social, and cognitive well-being.